 The Berenstain Bears Trick or Treat by Stan and Jan Berenstain

-Berenstain Bear’s books are a classic and are loved by many generations.
-In this book Brother and Sister Bear are going trick or treating for the first time.
+Berenstain Bear’s books are classic and are loved by many generations.
+In this book, Brother and Sister Bear are going trick or treating for the first time.
 However, the night turns into a lesson of right and wrong.

 If you are looking for educational resources for Halloween, check out my blog post, Halloween Resources!